csdms/babelizer/babelizer/data/{{cookiecutter.package_name}}/README.rst

 .. start-usage

-There are two ways to use the data components provided by this package: directly through it's Basic Model Interface, or as a PyMT plugin.
+There are two ways to use the components provided by this package: directly through its Basic Model Interface (BMI), or as a PyMT plugin.

 A BMI is provided by each component in this package:
 {%- for babelized_class, component in cookiecutter.components|dictsort -%}